 Students are to pay damage charges to the Business Office upon receipt.
 Each resident is expected to cooperate fully with residence-hall staff and Campus Safety and Police in identifying those responsible for damage in the halls.

 Common Damage Invoice.
 The Facilities Office, in cooperation with the offices of Campus Safety and Police and Student Affairs, will make every effort to identify those responsible for damage or loss.
 When those responsible for damage cannot be identified, charges will be assigned to all residents within the area of the building, complex, or wing, or each member of an organization or a group.

 Anyone responsible for tampering with or theft of any College-owned fire equipment or other safety equipment will be subject to a fine plus the cost of any damage relating to the equipment.
 The fine for discharging a fire extinguisher without cause or for turning in a false alarm is $200 for the first offense.
 The total of the fine and damages will be imposed on the responsible individual(s) or pro-rated to a designated living unit if no individual is identified.

-Hallway telephones help maintain the safety and security of campus residence facilities.
-Those who damage hallway telephones will be fined and charged for repairs.
+Community telephones help maintain the safety and security of campus residence facilities.
+Those who damage community telephones will be fined and charged for repairs.
 If the responsible person(s) cannot be identified, all residents of the floor or area will be held accountable.